DungHandsome/Django_original_video_sharing_website/README.md

 Hi, I'm Dung!
 If you want to use this template, please do this:
 - Install Django using pip install django
-- Open the terminal and type in: "python manage.py runserver"
+- Open the terminal and type in: "python manage.py runserver" or "python3 manage.py runserver"